Mercury-Language/mercury/Documentation/README.MSYS2.md

        set PATH=C:\msys64\mingw32\bin;%PATH%

-   For a more complete discussion of how Windows searches for DLLs, consult the following documentation from Microsoft:
+   For a more complete description of how Windows searches for DLLs, see the following documentation from Microsoft:

    <https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-search-order>